Skip to content

 If you already have budget available for the AAC purchase

-Where you do not have budget or funding for the Tablet and AAC apps you require, you can request additional funding from the NDIS through the Change of Situation process.
+Where a participant does not have budget or funding for the Tablet and AAC apps they require, you can request additional funding from the NDIS through the Replacement Support process.

 The NDIS will need:

-Advice / Recommendation from the Speech Pathologist or OT.
+Advice / Recommendation from the Speech Pathologist (Optional)

 Under the Participant Service Guarantee rule - your request must be considered and decided by the NDIS within 28 days.